7 Body Care Rituals from Around the World to Try at Home

 Because olive oil has some fantastic beautifying properties:

-- It’s full of fatty acids that keep the skin hydrated and moisturized
+- It’s full of fatty acids that keep the skin feeling hydrated and moisturized

 Greece is among the top three olive oil producing countries in the world.
 Many would say that Greek olive oil is the best, although any cold-pressed extra virgin olive oil can work wonders on the skin.